Alternatives to Incarceration for Substance Abusers

+“Alternatives to Incarceration” is a program that can help defendants with addiction issues who are facing criminal charges.
 Court’s will sometimes agree to refer a defendant for drug and/or alcohol treatment.

 The ATI program features may include: